Anas-Qadil/webserv/README.md

 ## III.3 Configuration file

-In the configuration file, you should be able to:
+In the configuration file, you should be able to:<br>
-  • Choose the port and host of each ’server’.
+  • Choose the port and host of each ’server’.<br>
-  • Setup the server_names or not.
+  • Setup the server_names or not.<br>
-  • The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).
+  • The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).<br>
-  • Setup default error pages.
+  • Setup default error pages.<br>
-  • Limit client body size.
+  • Limit client body size.<br><br>
-  • Setup routes with one or multiple of the following rules/configuration (routes wont be using regexp):
+  • Setup routes with one or multiple of the following rules/configuration (routes wont be using regexp):<br>
-    ◦ Define a list of accepted HTTP methods for the route.
+    ◦ Define a list of accepted HTTP methods for the route.<br>
-    ◦ Define a HTTP redirection.
+    ◦ Define a HTTP redirection.<br>
-    ◦ Define a directory or a file from where the file should be searched (for example, if url /kapouet is rooted to /tmp/www, url /kapouet/pouic/toto/pouet is /tmp/www/pouic/toto/pouet).
+    ◦ Define a directory or a file from where the file should be searched (for example, if url /kapouet is rooted to /tmp/www, url /kapouet/pouic/toto/pouet is /tmp/www/pouic/toto/pouet).<br>
-    ◦ Turn on or off directory listing.
+    ◦ Turn on or off directory listing.<br>
-    7
+## Web Server Basic Functionality
 Webserv This is when you finally understand why a URL starts with HTTP ◦ Set a default file to answer if the request is a directory.
   ◦ Execute CGI based on certain file extension (for example .php).
   ◦ Make it work with POST and GET methods.
-    ◦ Make the route able to accept uploaded files and configure where they should be saved.
+  ◦ Make the route able to accept uploaded files and configure where they should
+    be saved.
   ∗ Do you wonder what a CGI is?
   ∗ Because you won’t call the CGI directly, use the full path as PATH_INFO.